 Klook your way to St. Petersburg!

-The cultural centre of Russia, St. Petersburg preserves a variety of baroque and neo-classical works from the period and makes them available to the public today.
+The cultural center of Russia, St. Petersburg preserves a variety of baroque and neo-classical works from the period and makes them available to the public today.
 From architecture to literature, the preserved history from those periods makes the city a must-see.
 Learn about Russia’s rich history through art by heading to the Hermitage Museum and Faberge Museum.
 Marvel at the unique architecture and culture of the city that has inspired some of the greatest minds of Russian literature such as Fyodor Dostoyevsky and Alexander Pushkin.